 - By their nature, security-relevant topics are subject to continuous changes and updates.
 New findings, corrections and enhancements to this checklist are included as soon as possible.
 Therefore, we recommend always using the latest version of the Security Checklists for the products that are part of your solution.
-They can be retrieved from the Unify Partner Portal. - We encourage you to provide feedback in any cases of unclarity, or problems with the application of this checklist.
+They can be retrieved from the Unify Partner Portal. - We encourage you to provide feedback where clarification is required or there are concerns with the application of this checklist.

-Please contact the MItel Product Security Office (obso@atos.net).
+Please contact the Mitel Product Security Office.